Maud Allan: Libel suit and later years

 She returned to London in 1918 and took the lead role of Salome in Jack Grien's production of Oscar Wilde's Salome.
 Grien's rendition of the play was not a public performance and required patrons to apply to attend the performance to get around the law that Biblical characters could not be portrayed in art.
 This performance prompted British MP Noel Pemberton Billing to publish an article called "The Cult of the Clitoris" in his own journal Vigilante.
 The article accused Allan of being a lesbian associate of German wartime conspirators.

 Even though same-sex relationships between women were never illegal in England, they were considered to be deplorable throughout society.
 Billing speculated that many attendees in the "Black Book", where the names of applicants were recorded, were homosexuals who occupied positions of high status in society.
 He believed that people who were included in this book were being blackmailed by the German government for being gay, and they were gathering information about British high society in exchange for Germans keeping their sexuality secret.

-Allen sued Billing for libel based on the following: the act of publishing a defamatory article about Allan and Grien, and the act of including obscenities within the article.
+Allan sued Billing for libel based on the following: the act of publishing a defamatory article about Allan and Grien, and the act of including obscenities within the article.
 The trial became a national news story and lasted five to six days.
 Billing represented himself and called on high-profile defence witnesses, including Eileen Villiers-Stewart, who was his mistress.
 He also introduced evidence of Allan's insanity through exhibits highlighting her brother Theo's murder trial and subsequent execution.
 He justified that by suggesting that Allan's insanity was hereditary.
 Allan stated that she knew little about Salome, but thought that Oscar Wilde was a great artist.
 The judge was not concerned with the libel suit as much as he was concerned with how Wilde's play ended up being performed in the first place.
 The jury found Billing not guilty.
 The case caused intense public scrutiny of the play, Oscar Wilde, and Maud Allan herself.
 The trial, and the public outcry against Allan, contributed, among other factors, to the demise of her career in Europe.